 From left to right: Catherine Jin, Prof. David Carbone, Dandan Yu, and Lisa Huang

-As the honorary editor, Prof. Qin required that we pay attention to international liver cancer research, especially in the Asia Pacific region, track the current topics in a timely manner, implement rigorous peer review, and provide the best service to authors and readers.
+As Honorary Editor-in-chief, Prof. Qin required that we pay attention to international liver cancer research, especially in the Asia Pacific region, track the current topics in a timely manner, implement rigorous peer review, and provide the best service to authors and readers.
 He also encouraged us to insist on publishing high-quality articles as the fundamental approach to developing and becoming a perfect open-access platform for liver cancer, and eventually become a top-class international academic journal in the field of hepatoma.

-Finally, we would like to thank the experts’ and professors’ affirmation of HR and for supporting us and believing that we will constantly improve.
+Finally, we would like to thank the experts and professors for affirming HR, supporting us, and believing that we will constantly improve.